rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/CreateAzureReaderTargetInput.md

   - Retrieval tier to use for retrieving data from archive storage.
 - bypassProxy: System.Boolean
   - Specifies whether the proxy settings should be bypassed for creating this target location.
+- azureKeyVaultKey: AzureKeyVaultKeyIdentifierWithoutKeyVersionInput
+  - Azure Key Vault key used to encrypt the archival target.